Flyeram/Blindial/README.md

 # Blindial

-Blindial is a board-video game where you have to collect mediators.
+Blindial is a board-video game where you have to collect plectrums.
 You have to recognize the music to move forwards.

 # How to install